 Preparing for guided pathways

-- Guided pathways is a student-centered approach
+- Guided pathways is a student-centred approach

 - However, institutions must determine their own preparedness for implementation